xxzhai123/greate-trans/README.md

 # NLN

-NLN means natural legislates for natural.
+NLN means the nature legislates for the nature.

-Here AI legislates for natural too.
+Here, the AI legislates for the nature.